slateci/slateci.github.io/_docs/concepts/individual-roles/application-developer.md

 ---
 title: Application Developer
-overview: The person who manages local deployment of a SLATE edge cluster.
+overview: The person that packages an application in a way that
+          can be installed on a SLATE platform.

 order: 60